 Changes to traffic control plans can only be made by a certified orange card holder.
+This would normally be either the TE or the TCM

-The STE will supervise the operation of the TMP and TCP and ensure that the Traffic Controllers are advised of their roles in the traffic management.
+The TCM will supervise the operation of the TMP and TCP and ensure that the Traffic Controllers are advised of their roles in the traffic management.
+The TE will report any significant issues observed to the TCM as required.

-The Event Management would be expected to contact the supervising traffic engineer to discuss any traffic matters.
+The Event Management would be expected to contact the TE or TCM to discuss any traffic matters.
 The success of the implementation this TMP depends on a coordinated managed traffic approach and this will be achieved by following a chain of command protocol.
 This will also be reinforced in the Protocol issued to the contracted traffic control company.